 Under the pre-convergence GAAP, the Group accounted for certain strategic spare parts and stand-by/servicing equipment as inventory.
 Upon transition to IFRS, such assets, upon meeting the relevant criteria have been classified as a separate component of property, plant and equipment.
 Accordingly, at the date of transition, such strategic spare parts and equipment amounting to SR 28.82 million have been reclassified from inventories into property, plant and equipment.
-Resultantly, the depreciation on strategic spare parts and equipment amounting to SR 1.45 million and SR 2.89 million has been recorded for the period ended June 30, 2016 and December 31, 2016 respectively.
+Resultantly, the depreciation on strategic spare parts and equipment amounting to SR 2.89 million has been recorded for the year ended December 31, 2016.